KenyanAudo03/Browser-AI/README.md

 # Browser-AI
-A browser AI that performs tasks like opening (google, youtube, etc) and even Searching things on Google
+A browser AI that performs tasks like opening (google, YouTube, etc) and even Searching things on Google I'm still developing it.